Welding the separate bridge

 This technique should also be used to achieve an initial situation as shown in the illustration above.

-Two welding points per segment with low welding parameters are completely sufficient for this fixation.
+This will be removed again at the end of the weld.
+Two welding spots per segment with low welding parameters are completely sufficient for this fixation.
+This counteracts possible distortion and keeps the parts in the correct position.

 A first connection welding point can now be set centrally, in order to then successively build up the connector